The Tudor dynasty was founded in 1485 by Elizabeth's grandfather, Henry VII, when he emerged victorious after the dynastic Wars of the Roses.

 A male heir is born

-By 1536, Catherine of Aragon was dead, Anne Boleyn had still not produced a male heir and Henry was in love with Jane Seymour.
+By 1536, Catherine of Aragon had died, Anne Boleyn had still not produced a male heir and Henry was in love with Jane Seymour.
 Soon after, Anne was convicted of treason on trumped-up charges of multiple adultery, including incest with her brother.
 She was disgraced, divorced and beheaded at the Tower of London.
 Like Mary, Elizabeth was declared illegitimate and removed from the line of succession.

 Shortly after the execution of Anne Boleyn, Henry married Jane Seymour who gave birth to Prince Edward in 1537, the long-awaited son.
-Jane died shortly afterwards and three more wives followed, but no more children.
+Jane died shortly afterwards.
+Three more wives followed, but no more children.

 Elizabeth's early years